Experiencing Stuttering In Games? Here’s The Fix

 Anti-Aliasing

-Still, FXAA is better than nothing.
+Still, FXAA is desirable to nothing.

 DLSS And FSR

-FSR cannot really be compared to DLSS as it doesn’t use any fancy artificial intelligence/deep learning.
+FSR cannot really be compared to DLSS as it doesn’t use any intricate artificial intelligence/deep learning.
 Instead, FSR takes a downscaled image and runs it through a network of non-linear and linear upscaling.
 This again results in higher FPS while reducing the game’s aliasing.

 Texture Filtering

-When we look for the color of a pixel, we take the spot that matches it on the texture and a few samples from nearby texels and see an average of them.
+When we look for the color of a pixel, we take the spot that matches it on the texture and a few samples from neighboring texels and see an average of them.
 This is the most basic way in which texture filtering is performed and is called bilinear filtering.

 Texture Filtering For Computer Games